EthicalML/awesome-production-machine-learning/README.md

 ## Commercial Platform
 * [Amazon Web Services](https://aws.amazon.com/) - AWS (Amazon Web Services) is a comprehensive, evolving cloud computing platform provided by Amazon that includes a mixture of infrastructure-as-a-service (IaaS), platform-as-a-service (PaaS) and packaged-software-as-a-service (SaaS) offerings, including: [Amazon Augmented AI](https://aws.amazon.com/augmented-ai/), [Amazon Rekognition](https://aws.amazon.com/rekognition/), [Amazon SageMaker](https://aws.amazon.com/sagemaker/).
+* [Anthropic](https://www.anthropic.com/) - Anthropic is an AI safety and research company that's working to build reliable, interpretable, and steerable AI systems.
 * [Anyscale](https://www.anyscale.com/) - Anyscale is a unified compute platform that makes it easy to develop, deploy, and manage scalable AI and Python applications using Ray.
 * [Apheris](https://www.apheris.com/) - A platform for federated and privacy-preserving data science that lets you securely collaborate on AI with partners without sharing any data.
 * [Arize](https://arize.com/) - ML observability and automated model monitoring to help ML practitioners understand how their models perform in production, troubleshoot issues, and improve model performance.
 ML teams can upload offline (training or validation) baselines into an evaluation/inference store alongside online production data for model validation, drift detection, data quality checks, and model performance management.